-This strawberry cheesecake pie combines an extraordinarily creamy no-bake strawberry cheesecake filling with a crunchy, salty and sweet pretzel graham cracker crust.
+This strawberry no bake cheesecake pie combines an extraordinarily creamy no-bake strawberry cheesecake filling with a crunchy, salty and sweet pretzel graham cracker crust.
 The filling is adapted from regular no bake cheesecake and we’re adding real strawberries without any artificial flavoring.
 To get enough fruit flavor, apply the same technique used in this strawberry cake recipe by pureeing then reducing strawberries down.
-It’s an extra step, but completely worth it especially if you have sweet summer strawberries on hand!

 Is this strawberry cheesecake?
 Is this strawberry pie?
 It’s neither, but it’s both.